grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### They talk about why the sub with the ram is pursuing them)

 Hemi, Shakes, and Percy were exhaustedly staring at the wall of gauges in front of them.
 Most of the gauges remained completely static as they were not executing any changes to speed, direction, or depth, and the fuel gauge simply read empty, since it could not reflect the fuel they were sucking up from the _Gnat_.
-Other than Hemi's occasional forays down to the _Gnat_ to check the hard numbers, they were simply going on hope that they had enough fuel to make it to the depot and not get left stranded once again over an deserted --- and very deep --- part of the ocean.
+Other than Hemi's occasional forays down to the _Gnat_ to check the hard numbers, they were simply going on hope that they had enough fuel to make it to the depot and not get left stranded once again over a deserted --- and very deep --- part of the ocean.

 Hemi finally broke the bleary, hazy silence.
 "Something bothers me Sylvia."